Back to blog

 Residency & Practical Details

-The Friendly Nations Visa is the go-to pathway.
-Citizens of about 50 countries (including most of Europe, the US, UK, Canada, Australia) can get permanent residency by opening a Panamanian bank account with $5,000 and either forming a local company or getting a job offer.
-Processing takes 3–6 months.
+The Friendly Nations Visa is the principal residency pathway.
+Citizens of roughly 50 countries (including most of Europe, the US, UK, Canada, Australia) can obtain permanent residency by opening a Panamanian bank account with $5,000 and either forming a local company or holding a job offer.
+Processing typically takes 3–6 months.

 2. Costa Rica — Nature Meets Tax Efficiency